1515 Market St #1510 Philadelphia, PA 19102

 Common public transit injury scenarios include:

-• Sudden stop bus injuries causing passengers to fall
+SEPTA Bus Sudden Stop Injuries causing passengers to fall

 These incidents often occur without a collision and may involve complex questions about operations and safety practices.